jillusc/Blackpool-Tower/README.md

 ## Known Bugs
 * the anchor links in the navigation menu jump to a point that is lower than what would be desirable: fixes that were attempted did not solve the problem
-* the responsiveness is not smooth and needs improvement

 ## Deployment
 The site is deployed to Github by the following process: